jetbrains-infra/terraform-aws-bastion-host/README.md

 ## Params

 * `subnet_id` - The VPC Subnet ID to launch in.
+* `ssh_key` - The key name of the Key Pair to use for the instance.
 * `allowed_hosts` - CIDR blocks of trusted networks.
 * `internal_networks` - Internal network CIDR blocks.